Arcanorum/rogueworld/README.md

 **You should also have:**
 - NodeJS installed (currently using v12.9.1)
+- MongoDB installed (currently using v4.2.0)
+- Git installed
 - An IDE installed (such as VSCode or WebStorm)
-- Git installed
 - A GitHub account
 - And probably a Git GUI client (such as GitHub Desktop)